antsmartian/lets-build-express/chap01/CHAP01.md

 Note here, the route also has its own `stack` with its own instance of `Layer`.

 #### Layer.js
-> Contains the path and necessary function reference to execute when a path matches the given request
+> Contains the path and necessary function reference to execute when a path matches the given request.

 We haven't created this file yet, the whole file looks like the following: